MaineINBRE/maineinbre.github.io/tutorials/test.md

+---
+layout: page
-#An Introduction to the NCBI and BLAST
+title: An Introduction to the NCBI and BLAST
+---

 This module is a short introduction to the [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov) - or "NCBI" for short - and an overview of the various tools available there to the public.
 Of these tools, we will focus mostly on BLAST - the Basic Local Alignment Search Tool.